huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley.md

 - Plans that put the care decision first and fit property steps around it
 - Contents planning: what moves, what stays in the family, what is donated or sold
 - Coordination of move managers, movers, cleanout, and basic vendor work
-- Sale strategies that respect your parentâ€™s energy and privacy
+- Sale strategies that respect your parent's energy and privacy

 See also: